UUÖ±²¥

 instruct students whose first language is not English.
 This can include students who have moved to the United States from other countries as well as students whose primary home language is not English.
 These teachers help students develop their speaking, comprehension, reading, and writing skills in English.
 A Spanish major can be helpful for prospective ESL instructors since it gives individuals the skills to communicate with Spanish-speaking students.

-Benefits of an Online Spanish Degree
+What Are the Benefits of Earning a Spanish Degree Online?

 Pursuing a Spanish degree online has a wide variety of benefits.
 Perhaps the most important is that you'll develop fluency in the Spanish language.
 Not only is this a personally and intellectually enriching endeavor, but it can also help you improve your communication skills and even unlock new career opportunities.